WingedAshur6/AAGP/README.md

 # An Adjacency-Adaptive Gaussian Process Method for Sample Efficient Response Surface Modeling and Test-Point Acquisition
-Stanford Martinez and Adel Alaeddini
+By Stanford Martinez and Adel Alaeddini

 ## Intro